nmrML/nmrML/README.md

 <img src="https://raw.github.com/nmrML/nmrML/master/docs/logo/images/horizontal-logo-500.png" alt="nmrML logo" >
 </p>

-[nmrML](http://nmrml.org/) is an open mark-up language for NMR data.
-It is currently under heavy development and is not yet ready for public use.
-The development of this standard is coordinated by Workpackage 2 of the [**COSMOS - COordination Of Standards In MetabOlomicS**](http://cosmos-fp7.eu/) Project.
-COSMOS is a global effort to enable free and open sharing of metabolomics data.
-Coordinated by Dr Christoph Steinbeck of the EMBL-European Bioinformatics Institute, COSMOS brings together European data providers to set and promote community standards that will make it easier to disseminate metabolomics data through life science e-infrastructures.
-This Coordination Action has been financed with €2 million by the European Commission's Seventh Framework Programme.
-The nmrML data standard will be approved by the Metabolomics Standards Initiative and was derived from an earlier nmrML that was developed by the Metabolomics Innovation Centre (TMIC).
+[nmrML](http://nmrml.org/) is an open mark-up language for NMR raw and spectral data.
+It is has recently seen its first proper release, ready for public use.
+The development of this standard was previously coordinated by the COSMOS - COordination Of Standards In MetabOlomicS Project.
+It is now maintained within the PhenoMeNal Eu project tasked to disseminate metabolomics data through life science e-infrastructures.
+The nmrML data standard is approved by the Metabolomics Standards Initiative and was derived from an earlier nmrML that was developed by the Metabolomics Innovation Centre (TMIC).
+It follows design principles of its role model, the mzML data standard created by PSI for mass spectrometry.

 ## nmrML links